RihmG/Dino_trophic_biogeo/README.md

-# Scripts used for obtaining results from Rihm et al., 2025 (submittted)
+# Dinoflagellates trophic traits biogeography

-#
+Scripts used for obtaining results from Rihm et al., 2025 (submittted)